Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Tigers have been favored by 19 points or more one time this season and have not covered the spread in any of them.

-- Missouri's games this year have hit the over on four of five set point totals (80%).
+- Missouri's games this year have gone over the point total four times in five opportunities (80%).

-- Missouri is 0-3 against the spread and 2-1 overall this season when the team puts up more than 28.3 points.
+- When Missouri records more than 28.3 points, it is 0-3 against the spread and 2-1 overall.

-- Missouri is 0-2 against the spread and 2-0 overall when the team churns out more than 411.8 yards.
+- In games that Missouri piles up more than 411.8 yards, the team is 0-2 against the spread and 2-0 overall.

-- This year, the Tigers have five turnovers, four fewer than the Mean Green have takeaways (9).
+- The Tigers have turned the ball over five times this season, four fewer than the Mean Green have forced (9).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.